laurylopes/dbt-airalo/README.md

 ```
 The results of this query show that the amount spent by new returned users is 3.8 times higher than the amount spent by new users, and that on average a user returns after 55 days.
 Concluding that it might be a good option to invest on re-engagement.

-To have more information on where to focus, I decided to add dimensions like country.
+To have more information on where to focus, I decided to add dimensions like base country of the user, the platform, etc.